YunoHost/doc/pages/01.administrate/06.overview/02.guidelines/guidelines.md

   default: '/guidelines'
 ---

-This page lists a few advices and guidelines which every YunoHost administrator should be aware to take care of a YunoHost server :).
+This page lists some advice and guidelines which every YunoHost administrator should be aware to take care of a YunoHost server :)

 ## Do not break YunoHost